GS1 symbols encode Application Identifiers (AI)

 There are two methods of encoding FNC1 characters within QR-Codes and these are referred to as first position (GS1) and second position (AIM):

-- FNC1 mode in first position refers to a GS1 symbol and it is encoded with the ~1 character.
-IDAutomation will refer to this as GS1 QR-Code.
+- FNC1 mode in the first position refers to a GS1 symbol and it is encoded with the ~1 character.
+IDAutomation refers to this as GS1 QR-Code.

 |DataToEncode using ~1||~101049123451234591597033130128~110ABC123|

 in byte mode, which encodes the GTIN and a URL for product information.

 |DataToEncode using ~1||~101049123451234598200https://www.idautomation.com|